-[Grading] The score is evaluated comprehensively from reports for each lecture (including presence point) and the final examination.
+[Grading] The score is evaluated comprehensively from reports for each lecture (including performance scores in the class) and the final examination.
 The full score is 100 marks which consists of 50 marks from reports and 50 marks from the final examination.